AndreM92/Stock-Market-Scrapers/README.md

-# Stock-Market-Scraper
+# Stock-Market-Scrapers
-This is my personal Python Web Scraper for Stocks that I wanted to share
+These are my Python Web Scrapers for Stocks that I wanted to share

+## MarketWatchScraper
+This is a basic Web Scraping program from the webpage https://www.marketwatch.com/ you can investigate shares, indices, funds, cryptoturrencies and much more the data will be stored in a dataframe

+## ExtendedStockScraper
+is a little bit more complex and not finished yet.
+It has the purpose to crawl all the stocks I'm personally interested in, import various data, calculate the worth of my portfolio, export complex Dataframes and visualise developments.
-### It includes:
+### This project currently includes:
 - an import function to get the data of my portfolio
 - code for creating DataFrames with Pandas
 - the actual code for scraping Data from 'https://www.finanzen.net/' (a german page that provides realtime stock quotes)